odan/odan.github.io/_posts/2019-08-30-creating-a-strictly-typed-collection-of-objects-in-php.md

 A type-checked array is an array that ensures that all values of an array are an instance of the same [data type](https://www.php.net/manual/en/language.types.intro.php) (class).

-Until today this is not possible directly with arrays and I think that this is a feature that is missing in PHP.
+Until today it is not possible directly with arrays and I think this is a missing feature in PHP.

 There is an interesting RFC about [Generic arrays](https://wiki.php.net/rfc/generic-arrays), but whether and when this feature will be added is still unclear.